 Welcome to the Rompolas Lab

-In our laboratory we use advanced microscopy and mouse genetic tools to study the biological basis of skin regeneration.
-Our goal is to understand the mechanisms that stem cells employ to maintain and replenish the skin throughout life and to uncover which of these processes, when deregulated, are responsible for the emergence of disease.
-Taking advantage of the universality of basic biological mechanisms we will employ our learnings from the mouse model for the understanding and treatment of human skin disorders.
+Our lab studies adult stem cells and their role in regeneration and disease.
+We use cutting-edge live microscopy, animal models, genetic and molecular tools to resolve the biological basis of tissue regeneration.
+Our goal is to understand the mechanisms that stem cells employ to maintain and replenish adult organs and to uncover which of these processes, when deregulated, are responsible for the emergence of disease.